 There are several steps you can take to care for your oral and heart health.

 - Be sure you are properly brushing your teeth at least twice daily.

 - Floss once daily to remove dirt and debris.

-- Visit your dentist in 20164 twice yearly to have your teeth professionally cleaned.
+- Visit your Sterling, VA dentist twice yearly to have your teeth professionally cleaned.